hashicorp-forge/terraform-provider-enos/README.md

 This configuration will tell Terraform to resolve plugins from the network mirror and never attempt to pull it from the public registry.

-NOTE: Currently the network mirror is not public so if you wish to use this option you'll need to have your IP address allowlisted.
-Reach out to #team-quality for that.

 If you prefer keeping this configuration out of your personal Terraform CLI configuration you can write it to any file and use the `TF_CLI_CONFIG_FILE` environment variable to tell Terraform where the configuration is located.